 Can 100% renewable energy really power the world?

-Believe it or not we absolutely have the potential to create a future where renewable energy is the only energy source powering our world – and the sooner we do so, the better.
-Click here to make the switch to renewable power today.
+Believe it or not, we absolutely have the potential to create a future where renewable energy is the only energy source powering our world – and the sooner we do so, the better.
+Click here to support clean power today.

 How will we meet our energy needs in the future?